 With summer just around the corner, have you thought about carving out personal time from your office life?
 “Work-life balance” is a hot buzzword amongst corporations these days, but acknowledging its importance and actually putting it into practice are two different things.
 Try these 10 tips for promoting a healthy work-life balance for your employees:

 One of the best ways to promote healthy work-life balance is to actually teach your employees about it.
 Offer seminars on what work-life balance is, why it’s important, and different things they can do to achieve it.
-You can host the seminar yourself, have them take a webinar, or even hire a professional to come give the presentation for you.
-Motorola, for instance, allows employees to participate in their LIVESMART program, which includes seminars on health and wellness, advice on commute management, and even free will preparation.
-Educating your employees will give them the tools they need to help themselves.
+You can host the seminar yourself, have them take a webinar, or even hire a professional to give the presentation for you.
+Educating your employees will give them the tools they need to help themselves– and that’s a crucial step.

 In addition to letting employees set their own schedules, consider allowing them to work from home at least a day or two.
 While there might be concern that employees won’t be as productive from home, which is completely understandable, the truth is actually quite the opposite.
 Companies as large as Apple and as small as UrbanBound (a Chicago-based, 52-employee company that provides web-based relocation software) are allowing their employees to telecommute, and are reaping the rewards.
 In fact, studies show that workers are up to 13% more productive working from home than working at the office.
 Plus, this gives employees the chance to get things done that might have required them to take a full day off of work.
 For example, working parents might need to stay home with a sick child, or someone could have a doctor appointment that was only available in the middle of the week.
 Supporting telecommuting will allow them to take care of their personal needs, while still getting work done.